Urals Oil Price Today

 Track real-time Urals crude oil prices - Russia's primary export blend.
 Monitor sanctions impact, Brent discount spreads, and export pricing through our professional API.

-100 free requests • Russian export crude • Sanctions monitoring
+7-day free trial • Russian export crude • Sanctions monitoring

 Real-Time Updates

-Urals crude prices updated every 5 minutes from trusted market sources
+Urals crude prices updated regularly from trusted market sources

 Export Benchmark